mitchelloharawild/r-project-web/branches/beta2015/trunk/md/foundation/donors.md

+---
-# R Foundation Members & Supporters
+title: R Foundation Members & Supporters
+---

 Any person or legal entity may become a supporting member of the R foundation.
 Supporting members promote the organization primarily by paying membership fees.